 Scalable modular UPS solutions

 Fortunately modern, modular UPS technology that can meet these challenges is available.
-One popular implementation comprises a vertical racking UPS system that can be populated with one to five UPS modules of 100 kVA each, the PowerWAVE 9500DPA.
+One popular implementation comprises a vertical racking UPS system that can be populated with one to five UPS modules of 100kVA each, the KOHLER PW 9500DPA.
 Hot-swappable power supplies allow UPS modules to be removed from or added to the rack to meet changing load requirements, without interrupting power to the load.
 If an uninterruptible power supply module does fail, hot-swappable UPS capacity minimises Mean Time to Repair (MTTR), significantly boosting availability.

 The UPS design uses Decentralised Parallel Architecture (DPA), where each module contains all hardware and software essential for full UPS power system operation.
 No components are shared, so single points of failure are eliminated, ensuring very high power protection.